aaronsherwood/wekinatorworkshop/README.md

 * Performances

 ## Sounds
-All the sound file loops included were donwloaded from [http://looperman.com](http://looperman.com/loops).
+All the sound file loops included were downloaded from [http://looperman.com](http://looperman.com/loops).
 Each loop is 120bpm.
 Download more loops from there, at that speed, or morph them to be at that speed, and exchange them in the Processing sketches if you like.